SAP Integration 2026: Complete Guide to Connect SAP with Your Business Ecosystem

 - 2030: End of extended support (at additional cost)

-Companies that don't migrate will face:
+Organizations that do not migrate will face:

 - Incompatibility with new connectors